varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

 This director is a round-robin director.
 This means the director will distribute the incoming requests on a round-robin basis.
 There is also a *random* director which distributes requests in a, you guessed it, random fashion.
+If that is not enough, you can also write your own director (see :ref:`ref-writing-a-director`).

 But what if one of your servers goes down?
 Can Varnish direct all the requests to the healthy server?
 Sure it can.
 This is where the Health